IamOmarDarwesh/Sustainable-Data-Driven-Solutions-through-Data-Analysis-of-Water-Crisis/README.md

 ## Transforming Maji Ndogo: A Data-Driven Revolution in Water Access

 In the heart of Maji Ndogo, a community on the brink of collapse due to a severe water crisis, a groundbreaking project unfolded—one that would forever change the lives of its residents.
-Armed with a vast dataset of over 60,000 records, I embarked on a mission to uncover the hidden truths behind the water shortages, corruption, and broken infrastructure that plagued the region.
+Armed with a vast dataset, I embarked on a mission to uncover the hidden truths behind the water shortages, corruption, and broken infrastructure that plagued the region.

 ### A Quick Glimpse of Crisis and Challenges: Unveiling the Reality